PlasmaPy/PlasmaPy/docs/contributing/code_guide.rst

          calibrated_data = calibrate_data(data)
          normalized_data = normalize_data(calibrated_data)

-  This refactoring strategy is appropriate for long functions where the different steps can be cleanly separated from each other.
-This pattern leads to functions that are shorter, more focused, more reusable, and easier to test.
-The original function no longer includes implementation details, and thus gives a high level view of what the function is doing.
+  This refactoring pattern is appropriate for long functions where the different steps can be cleanly separated from each other.
+This pattern leads to functions that are shorter, more reusable, and easier to test.
+The original function contains fewer low-level implementation details and thus gives a higher level view of what the function is doing.
+This pattern reduces `cognitive complexity`_.

+  The `extract function refactoring pattern`_ should be used judiciously, as taking it to an extreme and applying it at too fine of a scale can reduce readability and maintainability by producing overly fragmented code.

   .. hint::